 - SRS request – 0 or 1 bit as defined in subclause 8.2 of [3] (this field is present only for TDD operation, if the UE has indicated the capability srs-DCI7-Triggering-FS2-r15 and the UE is configured with higher layer parameter srs-DCI7-TriggeringConfig-r15)

 - DMRS position indicator – 1 bit, where the value 0 indicates the presence of DMRS and the value 1 indicates the absence of DMRS.
-(The field is present only if UE is configured with dl-TTI-Length=subslot).
+(The field is present only if UE is configured with dl-STTI-Length=subslot).
 This field is set to 0 when the UE is configured with higher layer parameter blindSlotSubslotPDSCH-Repetitions set to TRUE and the repetition number is greater than 1.